-- 726. There is hereby created a Joint Labor-Management Occupational Safety and Health and Workers' Compensation Committee consisting of six (6) persons appointed by the Union and six (6) persons appointed by the Mayor.
+- 710. There is hereby created a Joint Labor-Management Occupational Safety and Health and Workers' Compensation Committee consisting of six (6) persons appointed by the Union and six (6) persons appointed by the Mayor.
+The Committee shall be co-chaired by one representative designated by the Union and one representative designated by the City.
 Appointees of the Union shall serve on released time subject to departmental approval which shall not be unreasonably denied.
-Labor representatives are recommended to be from among the top twelve City departments in terms of Workers' Compensation costs per employee. - 727.
-The Committee shall begin to meet at least once each quarter, beginning in October 2006, or more frequently as may be mutually agreed.
-The Committee will consider health and safety hazards and workers' compensation issues (as listed below) brought to its attention by members of the Committee. - 1) Identify workers compensation training and education needs of employees in SEIUrepresented classifications. - 729.
-2) Provide a forum for labor to have input on workers compensation issues of concern, including return-to-work programs for injured employees. - 730.
+Labor representatives are recommended to be from among the top twelve City departments in terms of Workers' Compensation costs per employee. - 711.
+The Committee shall begin to meet at least once each quarter, beginning in October 2014, or more frequently as may be mutually agreed.
+The Committee will consider health and safety hazards and workers' compensation issues (as listed below) brought to its attention by members of the Committee. - 712.
+1) Identify workers compensation training and education needs of employees in SEIU-represented classifications. - 713.
+2) Provide a forum for labor to have input on workers compensation issues of concern, including return-to-work programs for injured employees. - 714.
 3) Review and discuss various CCSF and industry reports related to workers compensation activities, and make recommendations to the Department of Human Resources for possible implementation.

-- 731. The committee is also charged with studying and identifying elements of SF Environment Code Ordinance (171-03, File No. 030422, App.
-7/3/2003), the Precautionary Principle Policy, that apply to occupational health and safety, and promoting compliance with this policy in such regard. - 732.
+- 715. 4) Review and discuss safety of City vehicles used by represented employees.
+City departments will provide maintenance and repair records to an employee, the Union, or the Committee upon request. - 716.
+So Review and recommend uniform policies and procedures related to the use of City vehicles and employees' personal vehicles for City business. - 717.
+6) Review and discuss building safety to address the maintenance of safe worksites, interior and exterior lighting, secure escorts, and security personnel at "high risk" work locations. - 718.
+The committee is also charged with studying and identifying elements of SF Environment Code Ordinance (171-03, File No. 030422, App.
+7/3/2003), the Precautionary Principle Policy, that apply to occupational health and safety, and promoting compliance with this policy in such regard. - 719.
 The committee shall make a report to the Board of Supervisors and the Union each September regarding its activities.